2013 to 2016 fellows collecting certificates of completion from NICE Chair David Haslam.

 As the current chair of Royal College of Obstetricians and Gynaecologists’ Patient information committee, she leads a multi-professional team working towards improving patient and public education and empowerment.
 As a member of the NICE Quality Standards Advisory Committee for over 4 years, she has contributed towards development of high quality evidence-based health care standards.

 Geeta is passionate about the role of service users and carers in decision-making.
 As a NICE fellow she hopes to become a true ambassador and champion for NICE, trying to ensure education on active patient involvement as well as helping implement an evidence-based approach to healthcare amidst the significant challenges currently faced by the NHS.

-Programme Head for workforce innovation and redesign, Skills for Care
+Programme head for workforce innovation and redesign

-Jim Thomas was Cambridgeshire County Council’s and Cambridgeshire Health Authorities Joint Training organiser in the 1990s, running a broad programme of integrated learning and development programme.
+Jim was Cambridgeshire County Council’s and Cambridgeshire Health Authorities Joint Training organiser in the 1990s, running a broad programme of integrated learning and development programme.
 In 2000 he led the development of integrated teams across Cambridgeshire's adult social care and health services.
 He also worked for the Valuing People Support Team as their expert advisor on workforce development.

 Since joining Skills for Care in 2007 he has led a range of national programmes of workforce Innovation.
 These include developing a framework for workforce redesign, with the principles of workforce integration, in partnership with ADASS, LGA, NHS employers, TLAP and Skills for Health.
 His current programme includes workforce commissioning, commissioning for wellbeing qualifications, skills led approaches to community development, transforming care, digital champions and looking at the shared strategic learning and development issues for housing and social care.